Intergenerational Learning

 Monica Culen provides insights into her detailed approach to succession.
 Collince Dundo tells us why he believes transition and succession planning is a critical component of the sustainable impact of his young, vibrant organisation.

 The prospect of stepping back can be daunting.
 However, as demonstrated by the experiences of Neelam Chhiber and Jacob Mathew, succession is not just a necessary process but also an opportunity for personal growth and organisational renewal.
+This article explores their conversation on this crucial topic.

 When we think about diversity, the conversation typically revolves around race, gender, and sometimes socio-economic background.
 However, there's an often-overlooked dimension of diversity— age and experience.
 This article discusses eldership as a crucial aspect of diversity, exploring the challenges and opportunities associated with ageing and the value of intergenerational collaboration.
 It's time to reevaluate how we view eldership.
+This article is based on a conversation between the Elders Council for Social Entrepreneurs and Kathryn Hall-Trujillo and Hae-Young Lee.

 We’ve all felt it: that overwhelming sense of having too much to do, the endless list of tasks and goals still unachieved.
 This can feel particularly pronounced in the social innovation sector, where there is a constant drive to create meaningful change for the benefit of others but amid this pressure, it's essential to take a moment to recognise the journey, celebrate the successes, and learn from the failures.